jordanbaird/Restore/README.md

 favorites.rank2 = "Apple"
 ```

 Later, they find out that a mistake was indeed made.
 The vote was miscounted, and the results are now invalid.
 Thankfully, they have the backup.
-Rather than having to go through each individual property and set their values back to their original states, they can simply call the ``RestorableObject/restore(withKey:)`` method.
+Rather than having to go through each individual property and set their values back to their original states, they can simply call the `restore(withKey:)` method.
 Every property is set back to the way it was before the mistake was made.
 Crisis averted.

 ```swift
 favorites.restore(withKey: "BackupResults")